Generating a Private Key

 [root@localhost mycert]# cat 192.168.1.31.key 192.168.1.31.crt > 192.168.1.31.pem [root@localhost mycert]# more 192.168.1.31.pem -----BEGIN RSA PRIVATE KEY----- MIIEowIBAAKCAQEAuxKDO66oKOigcHQ1r1lnXLiQT9R0oQkE/ppODo9vXZVsc8D6 uyFldRoDnm6wBHbbrhLgBfsZ5nVHwZ2KCsjJB2THehDXUskLS/4EWMveLcrzGygH +qjHArwYmYQdEQrYrd/RqkDgnR2j9gocZBRXBfAWYtLgacJe4xlPy317JyR7YrlL Qfv2hZAXqSdutmYJCysO405oEv1Dv7kfIDQvxP74Qsh0JgmW4Kq0eQdkfo+Xkwlp pIdYyIHi+5TgWz4YoMRbZHZfKF+VdwOGAeSy2X+QCmHP81GR+SPefHzzn9oUk0Ha DpjAPgKWUaaJPHrC8k+gsu6WiO+dCRcUWnX47QIDAQABAoIBAQCnEMFia3iCED44 L5BCKPXGOI2ovXPq3MM5HVTYbABo8ykHtzA0Ln8NNU5GD1PiqMNHklO/A6D9z39l yeud9fKSR85dlOy3YhRUqWX4ZxjkjHrPpdB6aoBQUOsnLnVG4wjfPyNfiNEPf4kO EbmJJyEQjHlxiCIiUROsfM5mTInPSZ3Glgm9l3gRZCBBLLf6js+NilYYi2ASyw6i F1+Kxw0KTvxKa1TR0HYH35urPW528dFyZp8/f2QUUSM4aN5uQrKj8jDwEOIORsW6 +ybzMOpIbbS2I+cbmtDgr5KjjlE1+7dMY3K/hUmUkE+FPZiJf3v8vFFsRucAQCxq 1lg33ogBAoGBAOjZLXyIiz1ORC/poRyMEhQ8xRUQaZiI279/J7N426F1G4An8yUl 8Qcmj2PXraLwnl6kX08Mmul7DN78BD0C7LSKK17PIFMH3NV8vWM8eWaE7nP9EqAJ l0LtOgN2t+WeNL/Mc551XeBCCG9Ifg+pfnjF8kDPjqTe+8U4BEt4dYQxAoGBAM2s K9vLoXoxJ5Oay+ojTMYSuqPfEIND9WuzUJvLAjtgJGKUJsXYUnk5zVZ2IYRMt2EV nCuAsemwComgDfLimcAEhUzGURG6t0pB7u2FWYiLm+ZJquCxl66p7zrQ/3hc2Q+Y 61mJ3lEay/IIrksS807PCk/k8q9tmGOYg7mQcP19AoGATzg8coceIFB1gHuTFdxN 9laqkr0PwBan9OH1BumSh78JCTQOVFAxTcZ/uG9TowEMUJTJ3GIkflUgDuldI8jP 8aikktATZkxhhLy4zn9vqkKFwi6S3KIGtX1yZGVKsbN+rNaJa5rwwnCU4A+g3AFF hx+JiSVUmaFHtVSWmXq1OLECgYAomyRxmauA33GL39UAngWLWalFr0WoVOOAZv+0 Mol3RY0JdWyORR5LVtEmj94gK7FM1qJlqFv34kzCTTpTyM9ILNxQgxsAYBfN7mSI unopzj5yYfr9r7Jdxqk3uImnrtUgEjXtEJ427w5y86nNoqks1w2XJoGPhxi+GR9w pIbaVQKBgBX/k9qc/wXf8uI6R650Jn8HiFFI0nr6brscnmd0OD7bJPf2b4tKv1ap CwSWj/BxYt9agncccXyEG8vHVLCtJYNYHJ/+OwID0ttN9dLE2fLPV1sgigMSY9oP R9KrLT+LPKL1V11s033vuLcD6jOknH2klKNRsNyxjGt+of0YxRaw -----END RSA PRIVATE KEY----- -----BEGIN CERTIFICATE----- MIID0zCCArugAwIBAgIJAOcfWOxpBWD+MA0GCSqGSIb3DQEBCwUAMIGLMQswCQYD VQQGEwJDQTEPMA0GA1UECAwGUXVlYmVjMREwDwYDVQQHDAhNb250cmVhbDEPMA0G A1UECgwGTWVkaWE1MQwwCgYDVQQLDANUQUMxFjAUBgNVBAMMDTE5Mi4xNjguMS4y MjYxITAfBgkqhkiG9w0BCQEWEnRuZ0BtZWRpYTVjb3JwLmNvbTAeFw0xNTEyMDEx MTQ4MThaFw0yNTExMzAxMTQ4MThaMIGKMQswCQYDVQQGEwJDQTEPMA0GA1UECAwG UXVlYmVjMREwDwYDVQQHDAhNb250cmVhbDEPMA0GA1UECgwGTWVkaWE1MQwwCgYD VQQLDANUQUMxFTATBgNVBAMMDDE5Mi4xNjguMS4zMTEhMB8GCSqGSIb3DQEJARYS dGFjQG1lZGlhNWNvcnAuY29tMIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKC AQEAuxKDO66oKOigcHQ1r1lnXLiQT9R0oQkE/ppODo9vXZVsc8D6uyFldRoDnm6w BHbbrhLgBfsZ5nVHwZ2KCsjJB2THehDXUskLS/4EWMveLcrzGygH+qjHArwYmYQd EQrYrd/RqkDgnR2j9gocZBRXBfAWYtLgacJe4xlPy317JyR7YrlLQfv2hZAXqSdu tmYJCysO405oEv1Dv7kfIDQvxP74Qsh0JgmW4Kq0eQdkfo+XkwlppIdYyIHi+5Tg Wz4YoMRbZHZfKF+VdwOGAeSy2X+QCmHP81GR+SPefHzzn9oUk0HaDpjAPgKWUaaJ PHrC8k+gsu6WiO+dCRcUWnX47QIDAQABozkwNzAJBgNVHRMEAjAAMAsGA1UdDwQE AwIEsDAdBgNVHSUEFjAUBggrBgEFBQcDAQYIKwYBBQUHAwIwDQYJKoZIhvcNAQEL BQADggEBAEX1sxk/Ad4aVOrPk2oE/dzOmFmq4LeucYw9uJ6F7SdewAU8pghXMvBu cOwvToFdEmRTvPmsDghsPmxSgTyL4DBwfJ2YbPfoFK6BDnZAmU3gw37+WXY0w7tW 1ea+kWN4v6Dv/GaOuBxQ4pAN2lQaDc99fMSp3G3TCFW4lh0lBEeBxvZOpHwuLrcd 1IbdPNy7z13Ko0639B935Lj1CRGpzEvgSgGtcMhkLifLAL7dhlVcU7fLIAOz5Kov A7OESnlj8V8DuVirBTNUKGqgY/36g87e7n8g84Xse86vEFhppKzCcZtDIKQ5KvTv +iLgQLs9mjHAUruNV9+JJx1spv8FZp0= -----END CERTIFICATE-----

-Importing a Host Certificate to the Mediatrix Unit
+Importing a Host Certificate through the Web Page

 - Go to Management/Certificates.